 Build with the Mobile Authorization API to request authorization tokens to initialize Square mobile solutions like the Reader SDK.
 To embed Square mobile development solutions, you must create a service to request mobile authorization codes.
 You should integrate this into your existing OAuth process if possible.

-Build with Mobile Authorization API
+Build with the Mobile Authorization API

 To build with the Mobile Authorization API, the following must be true:

-Additionally, you will need the following information:
+Additionally, you need the following information:

 deauthorize in the Reader SDK) or the authorized application fails to take a payment within 90 days.